suryakant54321/Python-SOS-Client/README.md

 # Python-SOS-Client
 Python Sensor Observation Service (SOS) Cilent

-- Python based parsers for parsing SOS response.
+- Python based parsers for SOS response.
 - Aimed for standalone operation mainly for SOS based Telegram Bot/s.
 - Integrates SOS parsers using [Telegram-Bot-Scripts] to [python-telegram-bot].
 More information about [Telegram Bot Platform].
+- Added working use case for [IWC project].

 ### Version
-Alpha 1.0.0
+Alpha 2.0.0

 ### Depends on